jagurs-admin/jagurs/README.md

 JAGURS was developed under a collaboration among Japan Agency for Marine-Earth Science and Technology, Tokushima University, Australia National University, Geoscience Australia, URS cooperation and Prof. Kenji Satake.
 A part of the development was financially supported by Strategic Programs for Innovative Research: Advanced Prediction Researches for Natural Disaster Prevention and Reduction (Field 3).

+We made the source code open without any restrictions for modifications and distributions for scientific use and public benefit.
+Commercial use is not also prohibited except for selling it.
+But we would be glad if you contact us (jagurs-admin@jamstec.go.jp) when you want to use it commercially.

 Technical References
 --------------------